About

 Hello!
 I’m Dr Deb Roberts, a Melbourne-based small-business owner operating in the wellbeing space.

-Over the past four years my business has evolved from having a school’s program focus into building a brand that provides yoga, speaking and writing services to individuals, groups and corporates.
+Over the past 10 years my business has evolved from having a school’s based yoga program into building a brand that provides yoga, meditation, speaking and conversation services.

-This year I’m supporting Mind Medicine Australia on their Lived Experience Panel as a means to progress the dialogue and use of available and legal services for people with treatment resistant mental health challenges.
-I have had two family members who have ended their life seeing no treatment pathway forward.
+I have had two family members who have ended their life through suicide seeing no treatment pathway forward.
 One was my older sister who tried countless medicine combinations, therapies and facilities over 30 years.
+My book No Guilt, Just Love is the culmination of living through losing a sister and my own mental health struggles and forging a pathway forward.

-I am also proud to be a speaker, writer and ambassador for Beyond Blue, Australia’s leading mental health advocacy organisation.
+I am also proud to be an Ambassador & Speaker for Beyond Blue, Australia’s leading mental health advocacy organisation.

 My unique approach combines western and eastern health methodologies and a philosophic inquiry that fuels my passion for self-care.